MikeAustin71/ConEmuConfig/ReadMe.md

 # ConEmu Task Configurations
-ConEmu is a Terminal Emulator for windows.
+ConEmu is a free Terminal Emulator for windows.
 This configuration information is taken from my Window 10 machine.

 Installing a terminal emulator like ConEmu will allow one to seamlessly integrate the command terminal with WebStorm and Git Shell.
 This makes it easy to navigate directories when building golang projects on Windows.

 ## Background
-ConEmu is a Windows Terminal\Console emulator.
+ConEmu is a free Windows Terminal\Console emulator.
 [ConEmu](https://conemu.github.io/)

 ConEmu consoles can be configured to display various utilities such as PowerShell, Windows Command Prompt and Git Shell.